KubawGaming/BetterRunnableAPI/README.md

     20
 );

-// You can use one class and start different type of tasks new BetterDelayedRunnable(
+// You can use one class for a few types of tasks new BetterDelayedRunnable(
     plugin,
     new CustomTimer(),